 Intergenerational succession is a more recent issue for Sunday Creek Associates.
 John tells us it’s hard finding young leadership to take over for the new senior members.
 John mentions a taboo of talking about age, but that is a topic that can no longer be ignored.
 There is currently what John calls the “new little cities of black diamonds”, an unofficial title, that is starting to plan events and has taken over social media.
 John has admitted that they are selective in who they think will be the greatest assets to the community.
 He makes it a point to mention any new people need to be able to work with who is at the table and respect any potential differences.
 John has also mentioned the term “kindred spirits” in reference to people who would be good fits to take leadership which reflects the collaborative almost family like organizations that SCA is involved with.

-More information on the Tecumseh Theatre in Shawnee, Ohio can be found here: https://tecumsehtheater.org
+More information on the Tecumseh Theatre in Shawnee, Ohio can be found at their website: https://tecumsehtheater.org